 Once classified it is these research topics and keywords that help identify suitable reviewers.

 At least four reviewers will normally be initially approached.
 Where possible they will be chosen from members of the EPSRC Peer Review College.
-Of the initial reviewers chosen, at least one will be from the applicant’s nominations.

 Although the system can aid in the identification of reviewers the portfolio manager will always use their expertise and knowledge in the final selection.